Bprs68/ProjectGyaan/README.md

 - Runs locally only (no GitHub Actions deployment yet)
 - Some paywalled content may be inaccessible
 - Rate limits on various APIs may affect processing time

-## Contributing

-Feel free to:
-- Open issues for bugs or suggestions
-- Submit pull requests with improvements
-- Add support for new content sources
-- Improve evaluation criteria

-## Current Limitations

-- Runs locally only (no GitHub Actions deployment yet)
-- Some paywalled content may be inaccessible
-- Rate limits on various APIs may affect processing time
 - No filtering by topics/categories
 - Processes and sends all articles that meet quality threshold
 - Gemini API costs may increase with more articles (Use 2.0 flash for free use for now)